mailto:email@example.comMore articles by David Lawyer

 For a train, rolling resistance is the force opposing the forward motion of a train due to the rolling of its wheels.
 It doesn't include the wind forces.
 At low speed in still air on level ground, almost all the resistance is rolling resistance.
 If you've ever pushed an automobile by hand, you should know what rolling resistance is: it's the force you have to push the car with to keep it rolling at steady speed on level ground.
 Besides rolling resistance, there's another resistance known as aerodynamic drag.
 This is the wind force against the vehicle.
 You can feel this force by sticking your open hand out the window of a fast moving car.
 Aerodynamic drag increases almost proportionally to the square of the velocity so it's not very significant at low speed.
 It also takes additional force to move a vehicle up a grade or to accelerate its speed but these are neither rolling resistance nor aerodynamic drag.

-Rolling resistance may be given as a percentage of the vehicle weight.
+to-redo Rolling resistance may be given as a percentage of the vehicle weight.
 For example, if an automobile weighs 3000 lb. and has 1% rolling resistance, then it would take 30 lbs.
 (1% of 3000) to push it slowly on level ground.
 But rolling resistance is commonly expressed in units of "per thousand" which is ten times the percentage value.
 Railroad steel wheels on a steel rail have a low rolling resistance of between 1 to 2.
-The 1 value is for a fully loaded railroad freight car, while the 2 value is for an empty freight car at low speed.
+The 1 value is for a fully loaded railroad freight car at low speed, while the 2 value is for an empty freight car at low speed.
 However, rolling resistance goes up a little as speed increases so passenger train rolling resistance at higher speeds may exceed 2 (parts per thousand)..